Hours: Mon-Fri 8:30AM-5:00PM ET

 Between Parts A and B, most of your needs should be covered.

 If you’re eligible, you can enroll in Original Medicare at your local Social Security office.
 Between Parts A and B, most of your needs should be covered.
-For example, Part A would cover inpatient services once you’ve met the Part A deductible ([$1,632 in 2024](/blog/heres-what-medicare-costs-in-2024 “Here’s What Medicare Costs in 2024)).
+For example, Part A would cover inpatient services once you’ve met the Part A deductible.
 This includes inpatient dialysis treatments or even a kidney transplant.
 Part A will also cover your hospital stay, though the days over your benefit period may be covered by a hospital coinsurance.
 Part B, on the other hand, covers doctors’ fees, like those for a transplant surgeon, or outpatient services.
 These may be outpatient or at-home dialysis services.
 You may need to pay a coinsurance, depending on the service.

-Finally, Part B will cover your post-transplant immunodepressant drugs while you’re covered by Medicare insurance.
+Finally, Part B will cover your post-transplant immunosuppressant drugs while you’re covered by Medicare insurance.
 You’ll need these drugs for the rest of your life.
 To qualify for coverage, you’ll need to have had Part A when you received the transplant, have Part B when filling the prescription, and you’re only eligible for the Medicare program due to ESRD.
 If not, Part D may be able to cover this medication.

 Finally, Part B will cover your post-transplant immunodepressant drugs while you’re covered by Medicare insurance.
 If not, Part D may be able to cover this medication.